 The Carle Foundation Hospital Pharmacy Residency program is a 12-month postgraduate curriculum that offers a broad area of training opportunities in various clinical settings.
 During the residency program, the residents will gain experience in direct patient care, teaching, research, and pharmacy operations.
 The residents will work closely with an experienced group of pharmacy preceptors as part of a multidisciplinary medical team to support optimal medication therapy outcomes.
 In addition, they will manage medication-use systems to provide safe and cost-effective pharmaceutical care to patients.
 The residency program will prepare residents to be highly qualified independent practitioners able to pursue a multitude of career paths upon completion of the PGY1 program.
+Please visit our PGY-1 Pharmacy Residency Website for more information.

 Core LEs: (5 weeks)